jgehrcke/goeffel/README.md

 Mean over the past sampling interval.

 If the inspected process is known to contain just a single thread then this can still sometimes be larger than 100 % as of measurement errors.
-If the process contains more than one thread then this can go far beyond 100 %.
+If the process runs more than one thread then this can go far beyond 100 %.

 This is based on the sum of the time spent in user space and in kernel space.
 For a more fine-grained picture the following two metrics are also available: